 The Department of Mines, Industry Regulation and Safety (DMIRS) is committed to strengthening the conduct and integrity of our duties for the Western Australian community, industry and resources sector.

-To achieve this, employees must comply with the Western Australian Public Sector Commissioner’s Instruction No. 7 – Code of Ethics.
-The principles of this instruction are as follows:
+To achieve this, we comply with the Western Australia Public Sector – Code of Ethics.

-- personal integrity – act with care and diligence and make decisions that are honest, fair, impartial and timely, and consider all relevant information
+- personal integrity - that we act with care and diligence and make decisions that are honest, fair, impartial and timely, and consider all relevant information;

-- relationships with others – treat people with respect, courtesy and sensitivity and recognise their interests, rights, safety and welfare
+- relationships with others - that we treat people with respect, courtesy and sensitivity and recognise their interests, rights, safety and welfare; and

-- accountability – use the resources of the State in a responsible and accountable manner that ensures the efficient, effective and appropriate use of human, natural, financial and physical resources, property and information.
+- accountability - that we use the resources of the state in a responsible and accountable manner that ensures the efficient, effective and appropriate use of human, natural, financial and physical resources, property and information.

-Department of Mines and Petroleum Code of Conduct
+Department of Mines, Industry Regulation and Safety Code of Conduct (last reviewed: June 2018)

 Fraud and Corruption Control Plan

-DMP has a Fraud and corruption control plan which details DMP's approach to fraud and corruption prevention, detection and response, including details of pre-employment screening, and customer and supplier screening requirements.
+DMIRS has a Fraud and corruption control plan which details DMIRS's approach to fraud and corruption prevention, detection and response, including details of pre-employment screening, and customer and supplier screening requirements.